jeffreysbrother/tcg-prep/README.md

 Add the `--copy-configs` argument to ensure that your local site configs match the production ones.

 Add the `--skip-vagrant` argument if you do not wish to restart Vagrant.

-### Misc

-Since you are not me, you'll have to update `directoryList` and `siteConfigFiles` to reflect the repos and config files you commonly use.